Okay Saydam, MSc, PhD

 MSc, Biochemistry, School of Medicine, Dokuz Eylul University, Izmir, Turkey

 BS, Medical Biological Sciences, School of Medicine, Dokuz Eylul University, Izmir, Turkey

 Postdoctoral Studies, Gene Therapy, University of Zürich, Switzerland

-Dr. Saydam received his undergraduate degree in medical-biological science program in School of Medicine of Dokuz Eylul University, Izmir Turkey and his master’s in science in biochemistry in the same faculty.
+Dr. Okay Saydam is an Assistant Professor in the Department of Pediatrics, Division of Hematology and Oncology.
+He received his undergraduate degree in medical-biological science and his masters of science at the School of Medicine of Dokuz Eylul University, Izmir, Turkey.
 He earned his PhD in molecular biology from the Institute of Molecular Biology of the University of Zürich in Switzerland.
-Dr. Saydam went on to complete postdoctoral studies in gene therapy at the University of Zürich, and a fellowship under Xandra Breakefield, PhD, at Massachusetts General Hospital in Boston.
+Dr. Saydam went on to complete postdoctoral studies in gene therapy at the University of Zürich and a fellowship under Xandra Breakefield, PhD, at Massachusetts General Hospital in Boston.
 He has had academic appointments at Harvard Medical School and the Medical University of Vienna in Austria.

 Awards & Recognition

 The main goal of my research is to explore the molecular pathways/factors that control tumor development and progression in the central nervous system.
 My ultimate objective is to translate our molecular mechanistic knowledge into clinical applications by developing novel therapeutic drugs and early biomarker screening tools for brain tumors.
 My strategy involves comprehensive analyses of patient-derived specimens such as tumor tissue/cells and sera through use of cutting-edge technologies such as next-generation sequencing, RNA sequencing, miRNA and drug screening, gene arrays, and proteomics in order to identify tumor-specific molecular targets that can be used for novel drug development or employed as early tumor biomarker.